digiator42/Vulnerable-Bottle-App/README.md

 - **Insecure Deserialization**
 - **File Upload Vulnerabilities**

+## Login
+  - **Login with username:test & password:test**
+    - jwt and crypto vulnerabilities will not work though.

 ## App Routes
 - You can find all app routes with possible methods -> http://localhost:8000/routes